siduction/sidu-manual/data/en/0302-hd-ins-fromiso_en.md

 update-grub
 ~~~

-This will update the Grub2 configuration file `grub.cfg` to recognize the ISOs placed in the specified directory.
+This will update the grub2 configuration file `grub.cfg` to recognize the ISOs placed in the specified directory.
 These will be available for selection at the next reboot.

 ### toram

 Another useful alternative when booting from live media is `toram`.
 This is recommended if the computer has enough
-RAM available (4 GiB or more). `toram` copies the complete content of the live medium into the RAM.
+RAM available (4 GByte or more). `toram` copies the complete content of the live medium into the RAM.
 The advantage is that the system reacts very fast and you can remove the medium after boot.
 This is useful if the start was done from a USB stick and you want to use this USB port otherwise.

-<div id="rev">Last edited: 2022/01/14</div>
+<div id="rev">Last edited: 2022/03/31</div>